2ndQuadrant/pglogical/README.md

 # pglogical replication

-The pglogical module is a logical replication solution based on the `pglogical_output`.
-It should be installed on both sides of the replication connection.
+The pglogical module provides logical streaming replication for PostgreSQL, using a publish/subscribe module.

+We use the following terms to describe data streams between nodes, deliberately reused from the earlier Slony technology.
+* Nodes
+* Providers and Subscribers
+* Replication Set

+pglogical is new technology utilising the latest in-core features, so we have these version restrictions
-Provider node must run PostgreSQL 9.4+
+* Provider node must run PostgreSQL 9.4+
-Subscriber node must run PostgreSQL 9.5+
+* Subscriber node must run PostgreSQL 9.5+

 Use cases supported are
-* Data transfer between a master and downstream nodes
 * Upgrades between major versions

-Long term replication across major versions is not a design target.
-It very probably works, but restrictions may be introduced and we don't guarantee it will work.
+* Full database replication
+* Selective replication of sets of tables using replication sets

+DDL replication is not supported; DDL is the responsibility of the user.
+As such, long term cross-version replication is not considered a design target, though it may often work.

+* One Provider may feed multiple Subscribers without incurring additional write overhead
-Currently, only provider to subscriber replication is supported.
-But one subscriber can merge changes from several masters and detect conflict between changes with automatic and configurable conflict resolution.
-Obviously multiple subscribers can be connected to one master.
-Cascading replication is implemented in the form of change forwarding.
+* One subscriber can merge changes from several origins and detect conflict between changes with automatic and configurable conflict resolution (some, but not all required for multi-master).
+* Cascading replication is implemented in the form of change forwarding.

 Selective replication is also supported in the form of replication sets.

+`pglogical_output` needs to be installed on both provider and subscriber.

 ## Usage